junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Others

+JUnit Pioneer handles dependencies beyond JUnit 5 differently depending on how they impact its users.

+#### For Execution

-Pioneer does not take on run-time dependencies outside of JUnit 5.
+Pioneer avoids adding to users' dependency hell and hence doesn't take on dependencies beyond JUnit 5 that are _required_ at run time.
+_Optional_ dependencies are acceptable if they are needed to provide specific features, particularly:

+* to _integrate_ with other tools, frameworks, and libraries by offering features that directly interact with them (a hypothetical example is [Playwright](https://playwright.dev) for E2E testing)
+* for _ease of use_ when recreating functionality would be too complex or otherwise out of scope for Pioneer (a hypothetical example is [Jackson](https://github.com/FasterXML/jackson) for JSON parsing)

+Unless we see reports of optional dependencies causing unexpected problems for users, there is no particularly high hurdle for taking them on, given each provides more than marginal value.
+They should only be used by specifically chosen features that require them, though, and care needs to be taken to prevent them from creeping into the rest of the code base - CheckStyle rules need to be configured for each that fail the build on accidental use of these dependencies.

+Optional dependencies are implemented with [Gradle's feature variants](https://docs.gradle.org/current/userguide/feature_variants.html).
+Pioneer's module declaration must be extended with a matching `requires static` clause, which limits optional dependencies to those that have at least an explicit automatic module name.
+Note that `requires static` does not suffice to pull in the optional dependency's module if no user code depends on it as well.

+Each Pioneer feature that depends on them must profusely document that:

+* in the feature documentation with configuration examples for Maven and Gradle (Kotlin suffices), including for the case where Pioneer is used on the module path and no other module depends on the optional dependency (i.e. explain how to configure `--add-modules`)
+* in the Javadoc with a mention of the needed dependencies and the potential `--add-modules` directive (but no detailed guide how to accomplish either - link to website instead)
+* in the case that the dependency is missing, with a clear error message that echoes the Javadoc

+#### For Test and Build

-Of course test dependencies like AssertJ and build dependencies on Gradle plugins are fair game.
+Test dependencies like AssertJ and build dependencies on Gradle plugins do not impact users and are fair game.
+Of course, we want to avoid our own dependency hell, so each dependency should still be carefully considered.

+#### Updates

-To keep them updated, run `gradle dependencyUpdates`, which lists all dependencies for which a newer version exists.
+To keep dependencies up to date, run `gradle dependencyUpdates`, which lists all dependencies for which a newer version exists.
-Updates still need to be done manually.
+Updates then need to be done manually.
 To keep the commit history clean, these should be done in bulk every few weeks.